 New Boston augments the Company’s blue-sky exploration strategy of applying new exploration technologies and modern mineral deposit modeling to large-footprint but underexplored porphyry copper systems in Nevada.
 The company will leverage the experience gained from exploration on its Bonita and Junction properties located in north-central Nevada to advance the large and fully zoned, porphyry-skarn-breccia system exposed along approximately 4 km of strike of sheeted copper-moly-silver veins at New Boston.

-New Boston occurs within the southeastern part of the Walker Lane belt in west-central Nevada.
-It is located between the past-producing Yerington porphyry copper camp located approximately 100 km to the northwest, and the late Cretaceous Hall moly-copper deposit located approximately 100 kilometres to the southeast.
+Nevada has both history and pedigree in the world of porphyry copper and moly.
+New Boston is located in a long and well-established belt of Cretaceous-aged porphyry systems that runs northwest-southeast in west-central Nevada.
+It is located between the past-producing Yerington porphyry copper camp located approximately 100 km to the northwest, and the Cretaceous Hall moly-copper deposit located approximately 100 kilometres to the southeast.